pism/pism/examples/README.md

 * searise-greenland/
 * storglaciaren/

-The others are experimental and/or undocumented at this time:
+The others are experimental and/or undocumented at this time.

-* bedmap2/
-* inverse/
-* labgum/
-* nbreen/
-* python/
-* piktests/
-* relax-topography
-* searise-antarctica/